Mineral oil hydrocarbons in food

 Suppliers of food in all sectors should increase monitoring of MOAH to identify any presence of these substances in their products.
 When MOAH or MOSH are identified in food, suppliers should check all steps of the supply process, identify the sources of contamination, and develop measures to avoid further contamination of their production.
 Guidance is available on preventing the transfer of undesired MOAH into food (FoodDrink Europe 2018).

 In many non-EU countries, the capacity for analysing MOAH may be limited.
-The European Commission’s Joint Research Centre has published Guidance on sampling, analysis and data reporting for the monitoring of mineral oil hydrocarbons in food and food contact materials (JRC 2023).
+The European Commission’s Joint Research Centre (JRC) has published Guidance on sampling, analysis, and data reporting for monitoring MOH in food and food contact materials (Bratinova et al. 2023).

-Currently no EU limits are in place for MOSH in food.
-However, some Member States have established national benchmark levels, and food business operators are recommended to also monitor foods for MOSH and develop measures to prevent contamination.
+Currently, no EU limits are in place for MOSH in food.
+However, some EU Member States have established national benchmark levels, so food business operators are recommended to also monitor foods for MOSH and develop measures to prevent contamination.

 Background